 Advanced Placement Courses

 All academic departments offer Advanced Placement (AP) courses and examinations.
-Placement in all Advanced Placement courses requires departmental permission and an average of 85 or above in the course preceding the Advanced Placement level.
+Placement in all Advanced Placement courses requires departmental permission and an average of 90 or above in the course preceding the Advanced Placement level.
 Students who score successfully on the examination may become eligible for advanced standing in many colleges and universities.
-All students enrolled in Advanced Placement courses are required to take the AP examination in that subject area.

 Students may choose to study abroad